 Sell More Products

-Once you are able to step out of the product box, and can see the driver of your business OUTSIDE it — in the hearts and minds of customers, the question becomes: how can you get the most out of this driver — how can you get the most propulsive power for your business, from these desires and aspirations, these fears and aversions.
+Once you are able to step out of the product box you can see that the driver of your business is OUTSIDE it — in the hearts and minds of customers.
+The questions become: how can you get the most out of this driver?
+How can you get the most propulsive power for your business, from these desires and aspirations, these fears and aversions?
 This depends upon your products.
 Your products have to be optimally aligned to these drivers — these motivations out there in the hearts and minds of your customers.
 Each product may not be able to contribute to several of the desires and aspirations, or against several of the fears and aversions.

-These “motivational dynamics” will become the brand positionings of your products, and you will promote your products as contributing to the fulfillment of, in case of your customers’ desires or aspirations, or to the prevention/avoidance of, in the case of the subjects of their fears or aversions.
+These “motivational dynamics” will become the brand positions of your products.
+And you will promote your products as contributing to the fulfillment of, in case of your customers’ desires or aspirations, or to the prevention/avoidance of, in the case of the subjects of their fears or aversions.